 Fahrenheit and Celsius are two of the most commonly used temperature scales in the world, each with its own history, applications, and nuances.
 Understanding the background of these scales helps appreciate the importance of accurate temperature conversions.

 Celsius, on the other hand, is part of the metric system and is used by most of the world.
 It was devised by Swedish astronomer Anders Celsius in the mid-18th century.
-Originally, Celsius defined 0°C as the boiling point of water and 100°C as the freezing point, which was later inverted to the current standard.
+Plus, originally, Celsius defined 0°C as the boiling point of water and 100°C as the freezing point, which was later inverted to the current standard.
 In the Celsius scale, the freezing point of water is 0°C, and the boiling point is 100°C, making it a more intuitive scale for many scientific and everyday applications.

 The Conversion Formula: Fahrenheit to Celsius